sarah-j-smith/Quest/README.md

 Status
 ------

-Can create rooms and descriptions, displays basic room in a webview player.
-Not really useable in its current state.
+Can create rooms and descriptions, and exits that lead from one room to the next.
+Displays rooms and accepts button press commands to move to a new room via an exit.
+Starting to be a be interesting but not yet useful for a real game.

 Background